Cookie Magnate Says Laughter Helps Marriage

-1/25/1990 Second of two parts:
+Published January 25, 1990.
+Second of two parts:

-In her autobiography “One Smart Cookie,” Debbi Fields says that things have not always gone smoothly for her and her husband.
-Randy – especially when their cookie business was just getting started.
+In her autobiography “One Smart Cookie,” Debbi Fields says that things have not always gone smoothly for her and her husband Randy – especially when their cookie business was just getting started.
 Both were putting in 14- and 16-hour days, and the strain on their marriage was intense.

-During a conversation Park City, I asked Debbi about that time in their life.
+During a conversation in Park City, I asked Debbi about that time in their life.
 Giving due praise to her husband, she said he was the one who insisted they work through their difficulties.
 Randy also followed the belief that they shouldn’t go to sleep angry.

-“Often it was morning before we finally got things worked out and collapsed into bed,” she recalled. “but Randy never faltered.”
+“Often it was morning before we finally got things worked out and collapsed into bed,” she recalled, “but Randy never faltered.”

 “Love is hard to replace,” Debbi said.
 “Money can always be found.
-It is so easy today to end something like a marital relationship, to just throw it all in and walk away.
-So we really work on it.”
+It is so easy today to end something like a marital relationship, to just throw it all in and walk away, so we really work on it.”

-I asked her if there was any one thing in particular that helped her in the marriage.
-After a few moments she said, “If there is, it is the marriage vows we made to each other at the time of marriage . . . for better or worse, for richer or for poorer.
+I asked her if there was one thing in particular that helped her in the marriage.
+After a few moments she said, “If there is, it is the marriage vows we made to each other at the time of our marriage . . . for better or worse, for richer or for poorer.
 I often think about what I said I would do.”

 Debbi says the same skills she and Randy apply to the business are also applied to the marriage and home.
 “He does some things much better than I do and, likewise, I have skills where he does not.
 We try to match those skills and expertise in both business and family life.”

-And that’s probably the “rumor” I would like to circulate as well.
+And that’s probably the rumor I would like to circulate as well.